Gauge theory approach to branes and spontaneous symmetry breaking: Introduction

 Here we develop this approach as an alternative way to describe the Nambu-Goldstone (N-G) fields of a spontaneously broken internal symmetry $G$ in terms of the constrained vector and Yang-Mills multiplets of the unbroken subgroup $H \in G$.
-Such description treats the multiplet components as new dynamical variables of an associated gauge invariant action.
+Such a description treats the multiplet components as new dynamical variables of an associated gauge invariant action.
 The gauge covariant constraints are the integrability conditions of the PDEs which express the N-G fields through the multiplet fields.
-These conditions are just the Maurer-Cartan (M-C) equations for the space $G/H$ and their representation in terms of the gauge strength and vector fields yields the discussed constraints.
+These conditions are just the Maurer-Cartan (M-C) equations for the space $G/H$ represented in terms of the gauge strength and vector fields.
 We explain how the constraints reduce the redundant components of the Cartan multiplets preserving the number of the physical DOF equal to the number of the essential N-G fields.
-Using these results we prove that the multiplets of the model \cite{Zbran} encode the N-G fields of the broken $ISO(1, D-1)$ global symmetry of $\mathbf{R}^{1,D-1}$.
+Using these results we prove that the multiplets of the p-brane model \cite{Zbran} represent the N-G fields of the broken $ISO(1, D-1)$ global symmetry of $\mathbf{R}^{1,D-1}$.
 The Poincare symmetry breakdown is caused by the embedding of a $(p+1)$-dimensional hypersurface $\Sigma_{p+1}$ into $\mathbf{R}^{1,D-1}$.
-We find that its vacuum manifold is fixed by the $(D-p-1)$ conditions: $\omega_{a}\equiv\mathbf{n}_{a}(\xi)d\mathbf{x}(\xi)=0$ for the local translations orthogonal to $\Sigma_{p+1}$ at each of its points $\mathbf{x}(\xi)$ \cite{Zgau2}.
+We find that the brane vacuum manifold is fixed by the $(D-p-1)$ conditions: $\omega_{a}\equiv\mathbf{n}_{a}(\xi)d\mathbf{x}(\xi)=0$ for the local translations orthogonal to $\Sigma_{p+1}$ at each of its points $\mathbf{x}(\xi)$ \cite{Zgau2}.
 These conditions are invariant under the {\it left global} $ISO(1, D-1)$ and the {\it right local} $ISO(1, p)\times SO( D-p-1)$ transformations of the Cartan moving frame $\mathbf{n}_{A}(\xi)$ attached to $\Sigma_{p+1}$ and its origin $\mathbf{x}(\xi)$.
 The world vectors $\mathbf{x}(\xi)$ and $\mathbf{n}_{A}(\xi)$ are treated as macroscopic translational and rotational order parameters, and $\Sigma_{p+1}$ emerges as a world hypervolume swept by the Dirac $p$-brane.
-It follows from the $SO(D-p-1)$ gauge invariant action $S_{Dir-br.}$ (\ref{actnl}) formulated in terms of the Cartan multiplets located on the minimal hypersurface $\Sigma_{p+1}$.
+It follows from the $SO(D-p-1)$ gauge invariant action $S_{Dir}$ (\ref{actnl}) formulated in terms of the Cartan multiplets located on the minimal hypersurface $\Sigma_{p+1}$.
 This action is also invariant under diffeomorphisms because the gauge fields of the unbroken gauge subgroup $SO(1, p)$ are identified with the metric connection of $\Sigma_{p+1}$.
-The tensor multiplet $l_{\mu\nu}{}^{a}(\xi)$ encoding the broken rotational N-G modes turns out to be the traceless second quadratic form of $\Sigma_{p+1}$.
-The N-G modes associated with the translations of $\mathbf{R}^{1,D-1}$ are presented in $S_{Dir-br.}$ by non-dynamical DOF condensed in the components of the background metric $g_{\mu\nu}(\xi)$ of $\Sigma_{p+1}$.
-These modes provide invariance of $S_{Dir-br.}$ under diffemorphisms and generate the cosmological term.
-The latter is the dynamical Dirac-Nambu-Goto $\sqrt{|g|}$ expressed in the Cartan variables.
-In the phenomenological action (\ref{actnl}) this term points to the effect of the Poincare symmetry breaking.
-The dynamical equations for $g_{\mu\nu}$ are encoded by the G-C embedding constraints which are built into the Euler-Lagrange EOM following from $S_{Dir-br.}$ For the case of string in 3-dimensional Minkowski space the Gauss constraint turn out to be equivalent to the condition $R_{\mu\nu}=\kappa g_{\mu\nu}$ defining Einstein spaces \cite{Zgau2}.
-We find that the G-C constraints are conserved in time that allows to consider them as the initial data of the Cauchy problem for the brane EOM.
-It proves the uniqueness of the found solution of the Euler-Lagrange PDEs produced by $S_{Dir-br.}$ as a consequence of the Cauchy-Kowalevskaya theorem.
+The effective tensor multiplet $l_{\mu\nu}{}^{a}(\xi)$ encoding the broken rotational and translational N-G modes turns out to be the traceless second quadratic form of $\Sigma_{p+1}$.
+The modes associated with the translations in $\mathbf{R}^{1,D-1}$ are also presented in $S_{Dir}$ by non-dynamical components of the background metric $g_{\mu\nu}(\xi)$ of $\Sigma_{p+1}$.
+These modes provide invariance of $S_{Dir}$ under diffemorphisms and generate the cosmological term $\sqrt{|g|}$ which is dynamical one in the standard Dirac-Nambu action.
+But in the gauge approach the dynamical equations for $g_{\mu\nu}$ are provided by the Gauss conditions.
+The latter, together with the Ricci embedding conditions, are taken into account in the Euler-Lagrange EOM following from $S_{Dir}$.
+For the case of string in 3-dim.
+Minkowski space the Gauss constraints turn out to be equivalent to the condition $R_{\mu\nu}=\kappa g_{\mu\nu}$ defining Einstein spaces \cite{Zgau2}.
+We find that the G-C-R constraints considered as the initial data of the Cauchy problem for the brane EOM are conserved.
+It proves the uniqueness of the found solution of the Euler-Lagrange PDEs as a consequence of the Cauchy-Kowalevskaya theorem.